Kia EV3 Review & Buying Guide 2024 | Electrifying

 Ginny Says

 “It's refreshing to see a production car looking as good as the concept, which I think the EV3 does.
-It's packed with clever tech from the EV9, has class leading boot space and I was impressed with the quality of the interior, which makes many of its rivals seem less interesting.”
+It's packed with tech, has a big boot, and the interior's really good quality, too.
+It's such a great all-rounder.”

 Vicky Says

-“The Kia EV3 is up against some stiff competition, but it manages to stand out from the crowd with the styling and very cool interior.
-I do wish it charged a bit more quickly, though - that does seem at odds with the hi-tech attitude of the rest of the car.”
+“The EV3 has a lot of competition, but the styling, interior and range all make it stand out from the crowd.
+I wish it charged more quickly, though - that does seem at odds with its hi-tech attitude.”

 Ginny Buckley